EU Procedures & Regulations

 In parallel an authorisation proposal by ECHA for D4, D5 and D6 is under evaluation by the European Commission.
 It is also important to mention that other regulatory authorities outside the EU conducted risk evaluations of some volatile siloxanes including D4, D5 and D6.
 As of today there are no use restrictions in place outside the EU.

 In view of the European Green Deal’s objective to achieve a toxic-free environment, the European Commission is in the process of revising both REACH and CLP.
-While considerable progress has been made on CLP, whose revised text has been agreed on by the co-legislators, the European Commission is yet to adopt a proposal on the REACH revision.
+While considerable progress has been made on CLP, whose revised text has been agreed on by the co-legislators, the European Commission is yet to present the REACH revision.
 The process was initiated by the Chemicals Strategy for Sustainability, which set the EU’s ambition to put in place stricter requirements for the management of chemicals and to ensure the improved harmonisation and efficiency of the chemical regulatory framework.

 Cyclosiloxanes and the EU